- Primeros pasos

 Cómo funciona

-If a credential becomes invalid before the cache expires — for example, because it was rotated — Integration Service automatically fetches a fresh value from the vault and retries the failed step.
+If the credential becomes invalid before the cache expires — for example, because it was rotated — Integration Service automatically fetches a fresh value from the vault and retries the failed step.
 All communication between Integration Service and Orchestrator or the external vault is encrypted using HTTPS/TLS.

 Requisitos previos